funilrys/PyFunceble/docs/columns.rst

 =======

 Because PyFunceble provide multiple information in a table, we choosed to document them all.
-The objective of this page is to reflect what the code actually do in a more clear and understandeable way.
+The objective of this page is to reflect what the code actually do in a more clear and understandable way.

 Domains
 -------